Dear Parents/Carers and Pupils,

 ANNUAL GOVERNANCE STATEMENT OF THE GOVERNING BODY OF

-TRINITY ST. MARY’S CHURCH OF ENGLAND PRIMARY SCHOOL – 2016/17
+TRINITY ST. MARY’S CHURCH OF ENGLAND PRIMARY SCHOOL – 2019/2020

 In accordance with Government requirements for all governing bodies, the 3 core strategic functions of Trinity St. Mary’s Church of England Primary School Governing Body are:

 Foundation Governors are appointed to represent either the Anglican Church of the Holy Trinity or the Diocese of Chelmsford.
-These governors include a member of the Holy Trinity Methodist community, family members of present and past pupils and the Incumbent of the Anglican Church of The Holy Trinity.
-All Parents are invited to stand when a Parent Governor vacancy arises.
+They include a member of the Holy Trinity Methodist community, family members of past and present pupils, and the Incumbent of the Anglican Church of the Holy Trinity.
+All parents are invited to stand when a Parent Governor vacancy arises.